Amira delivers personalized help to readers with the right intervention on the right word at the right time.

 Amira provides a rhyming word to reinforce a word pattern/association and encourages the student to continue reading.

 Amira shows an Elkonin box (with spaces for each sound of a word) with red circles beneath each box.
-As students drag each circle into the box above the circle, audio is produced for the sounds so that the student can make the connection between the word and the individual sounds that make up the word.
+As students move each circle into the box above the circle, audio is produced for the sounds so that the student can make the connection between the word and the individual sounds that make up the word.

 Amira shows a word, identifies the number of the letters and sounds, asks the student to sound out the word, and then says the word - sound by sound so that the student can hear the sounds to orally blend.